 Three ways businesses can engage Gen Z

-1. Video Content.
-With unlimited information available at their fingertips, Gen Z are forced to minimize the quantity of unnecessary information they are exposed to everyday.
+With unlimited information available at their fingertips, Gen Z is forced to minimize the quantity of unnecessary information they are exposed to every day.
 85% of Gen Z visit Youtube more than any other website.
 It has become the second largest search engine in the world, behind google- creating a trend towards video content for learning purposes.

-2. Bite-Sized Information.
 Having the attention span of only 8 seconds means that from a learning standpoint, you have to get your point across quickly.
 Microlearning is essential for this generation.
-It is the process of breaking down information into bite sized pieces so that it may be easily understood and quickly absorbed.
+It is the process of breaking down information into bite-sized pieces so that it may be easily understood and quickly absorbed.
 By using this approach, businesses can assure that they will maintain the attention of their new Gen Z employees

 iGen is coming into the workforce faster than you may think.
 Are you ready for their new features?
 New operating systems?
 It may be time to start thinking about how your business will adapt.
 Before you know it, the next generation will be on its way in… and who knows what Apple will be cooking up this time.